gyrdym/ml_preprocessing/README.md

 ````

 Everything seems good for now.
 Say, you're about to train a classifier to predict if a person has diabetes.
-But there is an obstacle - how can it possible to use the data in mathematical equations with string-value columns
+But there is an obstacle - how can it be possible to use the data in mathematical equations with string-value columns
 (`Gender`, `Country`)?
-And things are getting even worse because of an empty (N/A) value in `Diabetes` column.
+And things are getting even worse because of an empty (N/A) value in the `Diabetes` column.
 There
 should be a way to convert this data to a valid numerical representation.
 Here data preprocessing techniques come to play.
 You should decide, how to convert string data (aka *categorical data*) to numbers and how to treat empty values.
 Of
-course, you can come up with your own unique algorithms to do all of these operations, but, actually, there are a
+course, you can come up with your unique algorithms to do all of these operations, but there are a lot of well-known
-bunch of well-known well-performed techniques for doing all the conversions.
+techniques for doing all the conversions.

-The aim of the library - to give data scientists, who are interested in Dart programming language, these preprocessing
+The aim of the library is to give data scientists, who are interested in Dart programming language, these preprocessing
 techniques.

 ## Prerequisites